Magnus Carlsen: 2013

 Carlsen played in the 75th Tata Steel Chess Tournament from 11 to 27 January in Wijk aan Zee.
 In the 13-round tournament, he scored 10 points (+7−0=6), winning clear first 1½ points ahead of second-place finisher Aronian.
 On 1 February, Danish GM Peter Heine Nielsen joined the team of assistants who helped Carlsen prepare for the Candidates Tournament in March.
-Before this, Nielsen was on Viswanathan Anand's team.
+Before this, Nielsen was on Vishy Anand's team.

 Carlsen played in the 2013 Candidates Tournament, which took place in London, from 15 March to 1 April.
 He finished with +5−2=7, and won the tournament on tiebreak over Vladimir Kramnik.
 As a result, he earned the right to challenge Anand for the World Championship.

-In May, Carlsen played in the first edition of Norway Chess tournament.
+In May, Carlsen played in the inaugural Norway Chess tournament.
 He finished second, scoring 5½/9 (+3−1=5), half a point behind Sergey Karjakin.

 Carlsen played in the Tal Memorial from 12 to 23 June.
 He finished second, with 5½/9, half a point behind Boris Gelfand.
 Carlsen ended the tournament with +3−1=5, losing to Caruana but beating Anand, Kramnik and Nakamura.
 Later that month, Carlsen played a four-game friendly rapid match against Borki Predojević, which he won 2½–1½.

-In the Sinquefield Cup, held in September, Carlsen finished first, scoring 4½/6 (+3−0=3), a point ahead of Nakamura.
+In the inaugural Sinquefield Cup, held in September, Carlsen finished first, scoring 4½/6 (+3−0=3), a point ahead of Nakamura.

 World Chess Championship 2013

 Carlsen faced Anand in the World Chess Championship 2013, at Hyatt Regency in Chennai, India, from 9 to 22 November.
 Carlsen won the match 6½–3½ by winning games five, six and nine and drawing the remainder, becoming the new World Chess Champion.
-Though he was the challenger, and less experienced than Anand, he handled the pressure with ease.
+Though he was the challenger, and less experienced than Anand, he successfully handled the pressure.
 He had his first win in game 5 by taking advantage of a small mistake by Anand, and emerged victorious in games 6 and 9, making him the 16th undisputed World Chess Champion.